Bryan-Nsoh/agent-talk-2/experiments/README.md

 - `OPENROUTER_API_KEY` (for OpenRouter)
 - `AZURE_OPENAI_API_KEY` and `AZURE_OPENAI_ENDPOINT` (for Azure)

 **Concurrency & history:** The episode driver is fully async.
-Use `run_episode(..., concurrency_start/ max)` when scripting.
-Observations now include a `history` block (up to five prior turns with action/comment/message summaries).
-Azure `gpt-4.1-mini` has been validated at 5 concurrent agents after the refactor.
+Use `run_episode(..., concurrency_start/ max)` when scripting; Azure `gpt-4.1-mini` and OpenRouter `gpt-5-nano` both handle `concurrency_start=5` with the refactored loop-scoped limiter.
+Observations now supply:
+- `history`: up to five prior turns including action, status-prefixed comment, peers seen, and any outbound message summary.
+- `last_move_outcome`: enum flag for the previous turn (OK, BLOCK_WALL, BLOCK_AGENT, SWAP_CONFLICT, etc.).
+- `contended_neighbors`: NESW bitmask showing which adjacent tiles were contested last turn.
+- `last_move_outcome` plus `recent_positions` survive checkpoint/resume so prompts stay consistent mid-run.

+**History & comment guardrails:**
+- Turn 0 begins empty; once populated, the window remains capped at five entries (oldest entries roll off).
+- Comments are auto-prefixed with a status (e.g., `BLOCKED_AGENT(...)`) and clamped to 25 words; blank or whitespace-only comments get replaced with the status alone.
+- When comms are disabled or unused, `sent_message` stays `null`, but inbound radio traffic still populates `received_messages` with sender, hop distance, and age.
+- Traffic-cone artifacts (NO_GO markers) persist for three turns; agents see them as `NO_GO` adjacency entries and will find a gray dot overlay in the renderer.
+- Resume checkpoints persist both history and artifact TTLs; replays pick up with the exact same hazard context.

 ### Using tmux for Long Runs